 Payment declined by Wise

 It can be because your card was issued in a country that Wise doesn’t currently support.
-If this is the case, you can choose other payment options instead, such as bank transfer.
+If this is the case, you can choose other payment options instead, such as bank transfers.

 3D Secure verification issue

-A payment error can also be caused by your internet browser that leads to 3D secure verification issues.
+A payment error can also be caused by your internet browser which leads to 3D secure verification issues.
 To fix this, you can enable cookies and clear your cache.
-If these don’t work, we’d recommend switching to incognito mode if you are using Google Chrome or other ‘private’ option with other browsers.
+If these don’t work, we’d recommend switching to incognito mode if you are using Google Chrome or another ‘private’ option with other browsers.

 Software or antivirus installed on the device can affect the payment.
 You need to make sure that Wise is on the list of “safe merchants” on your antivirus software.